 With performances throughout Europe, the Near East, the Far East, and the U.S., Barnes' unique lecture/recitals have received international acclaim.
 Liszt and the Cross: Music as Sacrament in the B Minor Sonata explores the fascinating relationship between music, theology, and the Orthodox icon.
 Barnes' live recording of this lecture recital was recently released on the Liszt Digital label.
 The British Society Newsletter reviewed the recording and wrote that Barnes was “a fine pianist and gives us a performance of resounding conviction.”
 Clavier Magazine wrote "It is a majestic, reverential performance that elevates listeners to the sacred experience Barnes so eloquently desribes in the lecture."

 Barnes twelfth CD New Generations: The New Etudes of Philip Glass and Music of the Next Generation has received rave reviews.
-Gramophone Magazine wrote of New Generations, "Pianists of Barnes's great technique and musicality are a boon to new music."
+Gramophone Magazine wrote, "Pianists of Barnes's great technique and musicality are a boon to new music."
 And American Record Guide commented, "This disc provides further proof of Barnes's ability to communicate new music with flair and passion."
-Produced by Glass's label Orange Mountain Music, the recording features a selection of Glass's etudes juxtaposed with works by N. Lincoln Hanks, Lucas Floyd, Jason Bahr, Zack Stanton, Ivan Moody, and Jonah Gallagher.
+Produced by Orange Mountain Music, the recording features a selection of Glass's etudes juxtaposed with works by N. Lincoln Hanks, Lucas Floyd, Jason Bahr, Zack Stanton, Ivan Moody, and Jonah Gallagher.
 The sonic result is a breathtaking panorama of the energetic and expressive landscape that is twenty-first century piano music.
 Barnes has performed the recital version of New Generations in Vienna, Seoul, Rome, New York, Los Angeles, and Chicago, with upcoming performances at the New England Conservatory, the Ohio State University, Boston University, University of Iowa, and the 2017 Music Teachers National Association Convention in Glass's hometown of Baltimore.

-In celebration of twenty years of collaboration, Barnes is commissioning Philip Glass to write a piano quintet to be premiered with the Chiara Quartet on April 10, 2018 at the Lied Center for Performing Arts in Lincoln.
-Entitled, Piano Quintet No.1 Evangelismos (Annunciation), the quintet will be based on Greek Orthodox hymns for the Annunciation of the Theotokos.
-Barnes' recordings are available on Pandora, ITunes, YouTube, and Amazon.
+In celebration of twenty years of collaboration, Barnes has commissioned Philip Glass to write his first piano quintet to be premiered with the Chiara Quartet on April 10, 2018 at the Lied Center for Performing Arts in Lincoln.
+Entitled, Piano Quintet No.1 Evangelismos (Annunciation) the quintet will be based on Greek Orthodox hymns for the Annunciation of the Theotokos.
+Barnes' recordings are available on Pandora, ITunes, Apple Music, YouTube, and Amazon.